Lemos00/lemos00/README.md

  Hi there! 👋

 📖 Computer Science student at [Western University](https://www.uwo.ca/).
-Currently in Third Year!
+Currently in Forth Year!

 ⚡ If you want to know more about me, check out my [website](https://lemosr.com/)!